What's on this list and what isn't

 Definitions of literary fiction vary—to the point of disputing whether it even exists as a genre.
 Some say literary fiction is simply a catchall term for fiction that doesn't fit any other genre.
 Others hold that literary fiction is refined or artistically developed literature focused on the exploration of characters and their social relations—which is the definition we're adopting as a rule of thumb for this list.

-This list comprises the greatest creative works of literary fiction of all times, places and cultures.
+This list comprises the greatest works in the literary fiction genre of all times, places and cultures.

 • novels (To Kill A Mockingbird)